Riib11/modut/design/notes.md

   `Tuple3 = forall a b c => { Field1#a , Field2#b , Field3#c }`.

 No basic datatypes i.e. `data Nat = ...`
-- Tags, conjunctions, disjunctions, and fixed points allow for the full expressiveness (and more) of _regular types_, which has been recognized as a reasonable basis for a polymorphic datatype system.
+- Tags, conjunctions, disjunctions, and fixpoints allow for the full expressiveness (and more) of _regular types_, which has been recognized as a reasonable basis for a polymorphic datatype system.
 - Named datatypes are just type aliases.
 Let-normal form keeps track of the